ArturCharylo/Pet_feeder/README.md

 - Works offline as a PWA
 - Data persists locally in the browser

-## License
+## ⚖️ License

-Copyright (c) 2025 Artur Charyło.
-All rights reserved.

-> This code is published publicly for demonstration and portfolio purposes only.
+This project is for demonstration purposes only.
+All rights reserved © 2025 Artur Charyło.

-> You are NOT permitted to copy, modify, distribute, or use this code in any software or product.
+> 📌 You are **not allowed** to use, copy, or modify this code for commercial or personal projects.